-This condition caps the amount of borrowing Network Rail and its subsidiaries enter into.
-The condition also limits the amount that Network Rail can borrow against its Regulatory Asset Base.
+This condition limits the amount of borrowing that Network Rail and its subsidiaries can enter into against its Regulatory Asset Base.

 4: Financial ring-fence

-Network Rail is restricted in the types of activities it can get involved in.
-It can carry out 'non-core' activities either with our consent or in accordance with a de minimis limit.
+This condition limits Network Rail’s ability to spend resources on ‘non-core’ activities.
+It can only carry out such activities either with our consent or in accordance with a de minimis limit

 5: Interests in rolling stock and train operators

 The licence holder must not, without our consent, own or run any railway vehicle in Great Britain, except where it is used for the operation of the network.

 This condition prohibits Network Rail from giving or receiving any unfair cross-subsidy.
 Network Rail must ensure that there is no unfair cross-subsidy between its Network Business (defined in part 2 of Network Rail's network licence) and any of its other business/activities and maintain separate accounting records for these.

 7: Land disposal

 Requires Network Rail to gain ORR consent before disposing of any land.